Kiara Banks – Investigator

 Janice Willmott – Chief Administrative Officer

-Janice has worked with Disability Rights NC since before the transition of Carolina Legal Assistance to Disability Rights NC in 2007.
-She has over 17 years with Disability Rights NC and many years prior to that working for private law firms.
+Janice worked with the North Carolina protection and advocacy organization before our transition from Carolina Legal Assistance to Disability Rights NC in 2007, and has over 17 years with Disability Rights NC.
+She also has many years prior experience working for private law firms.
 Janice is originally from Louisiana, but enjoys calling North Carolina home.
 She spends her free time with family and friends in the North Carolina mountains.